-Best for Sensitive Skin: Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Treatment Lotion
+Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Treatment Lotion

 Excess oil and sebum instigate a frustrating and vicious cycle of acne, redness, and pigmentation.
 This mega-mushroom blend toner from Dr. Weil for Origins is the cream of the crop for soothing and solving all of the aforementioned skin woes.
 It's an especially great option for those with oily and sensitive skin.

-Best Scent: Kopari Coconut Rose Toner
+Kopari Coconut Rose Toner

 Skin is far from static, and though oil is always our number one archnemesis, some days our skin is slicker than others.
 And for that reason (plus the amazing ingredient list), we love this coconut and rose-infused toner from Kopari.
 (If you're unfamiliar, the brand is basically the holy mecca of all things coconut.)
-It keeps the complexion balanced, nixes redness, and diminishes the appearance of pores while still being gentle enough for our skin's better (aka less oily) days.
+This option keeps the complexion balanced, nixes redness, and diminishes the appearance of pores while still being gentle enough for our skin's better (aka less oily) days.

-Best Solid: Milk Makeup Matcha Toner
+Milk Makeup Matcha Toner

-Best Vegan: Herbivore Botanicals Jasmine Green Tea Oil Control Toner
+Herbivore Botanicals Jasmine Green Tea Oil Control Toner

 Work the right toner into your skincare routine and prepare to be amazed at how much less oily your complexion will be.
 In our eyes, you can't go wrong with Kiehl’s Blue Astringent Herbal Lotion, which feels instantly cooling and works as a spot treatment, too.
 As a budget-friendly alternative, Dickinson’s Original Witch Hazel Pore Perfecting Toner is an OG cult-classic you can nab at the drugstore, as is the Pixi by Petra Glow Tonic, a personal favorite of many Byrdie editors.
 Meanwhile, the Milk Makeup Matcha Toner is the first solid toner formula we’ve ever come across, a gel-based option that tamps down excess oil and is perfect for travel.

-What to Look For in a Toner for Oily Skin
+What To Look For in a Toner for Oily Skin

 Exfoliating or skin-clearing ingredients